Brayyy/node-consulea/README.md

     // Proceed with starting up... open service ports, etc.
 });

+// Or, if callbacks are more your style... consulea.callbackWhenReady(function (err){
+    // Proceed with starting up... open service ports, etc.
+});

 // Handle errors and warnings as you see fit consulea.on('error', function (err) {
     console.error('Consulea error:', err);